Azeem Rafiq accuses Yorkshire of ‘fudging’ claim of racism after apology

 “It has however not progressed far enough, particularly as we learn to see the world from fresh eyes, and I consider that this report will be a platform for further important changes at Yorkshire County Cricket Club.”

-Rafiq initially spoke out last August, referencing alleged specific instances of non-white players being called “p***s” and “elephant washers” as well as being told to “go back to where you came from”.
+Rafiq initially spoke out in August last year, referencing alleged specific instances of non-white players being called “p***s” and “elephant washers” as well as being told to “go back to where you came from”.

 Yorkshire asked an independent law firm to probe Rafiq’s claims, with a number of witnesses including former players, coaching staff and management volunteering to be interviewed in an “extensive” investigation.